A black banner.

 What are PFOA and PFOS?

 Perfluorooctanoic Acid (PFOA) and Perflurooctanesulfonic acid (PFOS) are two types of fluorochemistries that were formerly made and used in many products.
-3M announced in 2000 that we would phase out of manufacturing of PFOA and PFOS as a proactive measure and have done so worldwide.
+3M announced in 2000 that we would voluntarily phase out of manufacturing of PFOA, PFOS and, related chemistries, and have done so worldwide.

 How have PFAS been used in 3M products?

-Find additional details, including 3M’s products that contain PFAS
+Find additional details, including 3M products that contain intentionally added PFAS

 A large wind turbine stands adjacent to a canal, surrounded by lush greenery and in the background, rows of solar panels.